 (NOTE: In the last 25 years since Moss’ book was published there have been many developments in the hyperthermia area with more evidence of benefit of hyperthermia in the treatment of prostate cancer – CISS)

-- Hydrazine sulphate – This is a chemical designed to interrupt the process in the liver whereby the waste product lactic acid is converted to glucose.
+- Hydrazine sulphate – Hydrazine Sulphate is a prohibited import in Australia.
+It is a chemical designed to interrupt the process in the liver whereby the waste product lactic acid is converted to glucose.
 It is believed that tumours are more dependent on a continuous supply of glucose than other cells.
 This thereby interrupts the process called cachexia, a wasting away of the body produced by tumours starving the rest of the body of glucose and causing up to 40% of late stage cancer deaths.
 It has been shown to be effective for most solid tumours, including metastasised tumours, including malignant melanomas.
 (Reference 13, p.
 321)

 In addition to the above four alternative therapies there are several supplements believed to have anti-cancer properties that are not confined to specific types of cancer.